Preserving history.

 • Cancer causing silica dust

-The quarry plans to remove 16.9 million tons of rock, potentially blasting harmful dust into Oakridge and risking diseases like cancer, stroke, and even diabetes.
+The quarry plans to blast 16.9 million tons of rock, potentially launching harmful dust into Oakridge and risking lives.

 Air pollution